 At MaineHealth Care at Home, palliative care is specialized interdisciplinary care for people with serious illness or injury.
-The focus is on improving symptoms, taking away pain and helping with the emotional stress of illness or injury.
+The focus is on managing the symptoms of illness, relieving pain and helping with the emotional stress of serious illness.
 The aim is to improve quality of life.

 Who can receive palliative care?

 You do not need to have a terminal diagnosis to receive palliative care.
 Palliative care at home is for patients with advanced or life-threatening illness or injury.
 Palliative care can be received by patients at any time, at any stage of illness, and can be part of a plan that includes active treatment.
 Palliative care is for both adults and children.
 Learn more about home-based pediatric palliative care.

 - Specially trained nurses, social workers, home health aides and rehabilitation therapists

 - Assistance with medical, emotional, social and spiritual concerns

 - Coordination of care with your doctor and other healthcare providers

 - Consultation with a physician certified in palliative care

 Our palliative care team follows you through the course of your illness and can help with the issues surrounding advance directives, end-of-life care and transitioning to hospice as needed.